 - Assist in outcomes analysis as it relates to student progression and curriculum adjustment.

-- Assist the academic coordinating team in the design and implementation of the program of continuous self-study as it pertains to the Laredo distant campus.
+- Assist the clinical coordinating team in the design and implementation of the program of continuous self-study as it pertains to the Laredo distant campus.

 - Collaborate and create supportive partnerships both within and outside the program, school, and University.

 - Provide instruction as needed at the remote site in didactic subjects, OSCE’s, clinical lab, simulation and anatomy labs.

 - Graduation from a CAHEA, CAAHEP, or ARC-PA accredited Physician Assistant program.

 - Possess a master’s degree relevant to physician assistant practice or education, doctorate preferred.